 It’s a mentality that acknowledges that individuals have lives, stressors, challenges, priorities, and things that they value outside of work and are encouraged and supported to bring more of themselves to work.
 After all, who we are outside of work doesn’t just disappear when we clock into work.

 Maybe we’re struggling to pay rent, or we’re having serious health issues - that stress doesn’t completely go away and can really impact our happiness and productivity during work hours.
-A study by Colonial Life shows that 41% of workers say stress has caused a drop in work productivity.
+In fact, studies show that more than 50% of workers are not engaged at work as a result of stress, decreasing productivity in the workplace.

 Another way to think about this idea is with the metaphor of an invisible backpack.
 Imagine going through your entire day wearing a heavy backpack - this causes physical strain and makes it harder to get things done.
 The invisible backpack is a metaphor for all the worries we carry around with us.
 Carrying this stress around is like having a huge weight on your back.